Text to percent-encoding

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 Use it when your task matches one of these common needs: Encode a query value that contains &, =, spaces, or punctuation.
 Decode percent-encoded text back into readable text.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the text, code, URL, mode, format, or technical setting the page asks for.

-In plain language: The tool uses percent-encoding for URL components: reserved characters become percent signs followed by two hexadecimal digits.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The tool uses percent-encoding for URL components.
+Unsafe or reserved characters are converted to UTF-8 bytes, then each byte is written as a percent sign followed by two hexadecimal digits.
+Spaces can stay as %20 or become + when form-style plus-spaces mode is selected.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.